 - Complete the HESI Admission Assessment during or after completion of your final prerequisite semester.
 You will need to sign up with Evolve in order to register.
 Instructions to activate your Evolve account are found in the HESI Registration Form.
-This requirement has been waived for the Spring 2021, Fall 2021, and Spring 2022 application cycles.
+This requirement has been waived for the Fall 2022 application cycle.
 Please see this page for more information.

 - After completing the CastleBranch requirements (green checks = clearance), minimum GPA of 2.7 in 4 prerequisites (GPA is not rounded), and passing the HESI Test, you should download your application for Associate Degree Nursing – Traditional Track:

 - First-time applicants must print and complete the application and prepare the following: